-As of now (15th February 2019), there are eighty six non party/independent candidates listed here (one of the listed candidates will be contesting two electoral areas) – twenty one of these candidates are women (24.4%) and sixty five (75.6%) are men.
-The relatively low number of candidates listed here, as of now, merely reflects the fact that information about non party/independent candidate declarations can often be very hard to find, especially as there is no formal selection convention process involved here.
-In a large number of cases, information about some independent/non party candidate declarations may only emerge after the formal period of candidate nominations has closed and the official candidate lists for the different electoral areas been drawn up.
+(The relatively low number of candidates listed here, as of now, merely reflects the fact that information about non party/independent candidate declarations can often be very hard to find, especially as there is no formal selection convention process involved here.
+In a large number of cases, information about some independent/non party candidate declarations may only emerge after the formal period of candidate nominations has closed and the official candidate lists for the different electoral areas been drawn up.)

 The non party/independent candidates who are contesting these elections include the following people (Please note that, as in the other similar posts, any links that are provided here are to posts/newspaper reports offering “evidence” of their candidatures and will normally not link back to candidate websites.):

 |Carlow||Cllr.
 John Cassin|